jrenaut/complaint-hub/_posts/new/2024-03-30-23-29-madrid-food-tour.md

 As I mentioned in the [last post](/2024/03/30/food-in-spain/), food tours are a really cool way to learn about a city and a culture while ALSO eating too much.
 Most of them are active, though, so you have an excuse.

 Our first stop was [El Riojano](https://pasteleriaelriojano.com/) for this little cake and a cup full of chocolate.
 You are supposed to dip the cake and then drink the rest of the chocolate.
 I could not bring myself to drink the chocolate as it seemed too early in the morning to be that rude.
+Technically, it would not have been rude as that, I'm told, is the local habit, but it felt rude.
+Also you have to pace yourself on a food tour.

 [![a little cake and a teacup full of chocolate on a white plate that reads "El Riojano"](https://live.staticflickr.com/65535/53597733597_012554a1b8.jpg)](https://www.flickr.com/gp/thetejon/43dU9s64r4)